dargstack/dargstack_template/[project_name]-stack/development/secrets/README.md

-This directory should contain your Docker `*.secret` files.
+This directory should contain your Docker `*.secret` files and other private data that is needed to configure the services.